zazapeta/zazapeta/blog-gatsby-src/content/posts/2018-08-22--how-to-manage-s3-upload-with-evaporate/index.md

 If you forgot how to intall express, or what is a route...
 DAMN, kill yourself !

-If not, just read, and adapat the example to your new work env.
+If not, just read, and adapt the example to your new work env.
 The example has been adapted and simplified from [Evaporate example directory](https://github.com/TTLabs/EvaporateJS/blob/master/example/SigningExample-awsv4.js)

 ```js